markwinspear/specflow-selenium-framework/README.md

 + Extending specflow report generation to use custom template from https://github.com/mvalipour/specflow-report-templates)

-  a.
-Add ../Nunit.Runners.2.6.4/tools to PATH environment variable in order to be able to run tools and store files in the right locations
+++ Add ../Nunit.Runners.2.6.4/tools to PATH environment variable in order to be able to run tools and store files in the right locations
-  b.
-Add ../Specflow/tools to PATH environment variable
-  c. restart command line or PATH changes won't be picked up
+++ Add ../Specflow/tools to PATH environment variable ++ restart command line or PATH changes won't be picked up

-  Execute tests using NUnit console runner (to also generate the Xml results file)... setup a .bat file to do this with the following contents: cd /d [project directory(which contains the bin folder)]^ nunit-console.exe /labels /out=TestResult.txt /xml=TestResult.xml bin\Debug\BookShop.AcceptanceTests.csproj
+++ Execute tests using NUnit console runner (to also generate the Xml results file)... setup a .bat file to do this with the following contents: cd /d [project directory(which contains the bin folder)]^ nunit-console.exe /labels /out=TestResult.txt /xml=TestResult.xml bin\Debug\BookShop.AcceptanceTests.csproj

-  forked and cloned repo specflow-report-templates (https://github.com/mvalipour/specflow-report-templates) set up bat file: cd /d E:\"Google Drive"\Documents\Cucumber_Selenium_CSharp\Specflow_Selenium_PO_Example2\packages\SpecFlow.1.9.0\tools
+++ Forked and cloned repo specflow-report-templates (https://github.com/mvalipour/specflow-report-templates) ++ Set up bat file: cd /d E:\"Google Drive"\Documents\Cucumber_Selenium_CSharp\Specflow_Selenium_PO_Example2\packages\SpecFlow.1.9.0\tools

 specflow nunitexecutionreport^